- Prayer and Worship

 2 The Sympto-Thermal methods were developed in the late 1940s-early 1950s.
 Cervical mucus based methods were developed in the mid-1960s-early 1970s.

 3 See “Research in Natural Family Planning: A Review of Studies from 1998-2003,” in Current Medical Research, 14 (Summer/Fall 2003).
-See also Petra Frank-Herrmann, et al., “The effectiveness of a fertility awareness based method to avoid pregnancy in relation to a couple’s sexual behaviour during the fertile time: a prospective longitudinal study,” Human Reproduction 22 (2007):1310-1319.
-Foundational NFP studies are listed in, Richard Fehring, and Robert Kambic, Natural Family Planning Bibliography (Washington, DC, 1995), available online here: NFP Science Bibliography.
+See also the foundational NFP studies listed in, Richard Fehring, and Robert Kambic, Natural Family Planning Bibliography (Washington, DC, 1995), available online here: NFP Science Bibliography.

-There are three phases of a woman’s menstrual cycle: pre-ovulation (the time before ovulation); ovulation (the time the egg is released by the ovary); and post-ovulation (the time after the egg is released).
+There are three phases of a woman’s menstrual cycle: the pre-ovulation phase (also called the follicular phase, the time when the egg, or eggs, develop in the ovary's follicle); the fertile phase (leading up to and including ovulation which is the time the egg is released by the ovary); and the post-ovulation phase (also called the luteal phase, the time after the egg is released).

 A woman has thousands of eggs which are housed in two small organs called ovaries, one on each side of her body.
 The ovaries are near the fallopian tubes (see Figure 1).
 It is in the fallopian tubes where, if present, sperm will meet egg, fertilization will occur, and new human life will begin.